3. EE 0 - Single Site Run

 Python solution 1

-Heterotrphic respiration (RH) is the microbial respiration in the soil.
+Heterotrophic respiration (RHSOM) is the microbial respiration in the soil.

-Ecosystem respriation (ER) is the sum of RA and RH.
+Ecosystem respiration (ER) is the sum of RA and RHSOM.

-Net Ecosystem Exchange (NEE) is Gross Primary Productvity (GPP) less ER.
+Net Ecosystem Exchange (NEE) is Gross Primary Productivity (GPP) less ER.

-derive them from our existing outputs (GPP, RH, RM, RG).
+derive them from our existing outputs (GPP, RHSOM, RM, RG).

 X = 0